mnestorov/php-obfuscator/README.md

 ## Support The Project

-Your support is greatly appreciated and will help ensure the project's continued development and improvement.
+Your support is greatly appreciated and will help ensure all of the projects continued development and improvement.
 Thank you for being a part of the community!

----

-- LTC: `LPV7EqTdEYjnFsBwaCtKuAB2XajMgxEh82`
-- USDT (BEP20): `0x4603b2b4e2f2a699cb7a65f6f564bbd5b91970cd`
-- USDT (TRC20): `TGMQjS7HHwXTtLdpgYdHc2GZZGEcGLrhca`
+You can send me money on Revolut by following this link: https://revolut.me/mnestorovv

 ---